 Given meeting the accounting area requirements, an accounting Ph.D. student will have financial support for four years.
 The detailed requirements are outlined below.
 We strongly encourage students to take the initiative and involve themselves in research activities as early as possible to complete their program in four years.
 The SOA's Ph.D.
 Student Handbook (link below) provides more details.

 Besides meeting University and College requirements for the Ph.D. in Business Administration, each accounting Ph.D. student must pass (1) the first-year summer paper and presentation requirement, (2) the second-year summer paper and presentation requirement, (3) comprehensive examinations, and (4) defend their dissertation proposals and dissertations.
 In addition, Ph.D. students are expected to instruct graduate and undergraduate-level accounting coursework.
 Finally, accounting Ph.D. students are strongly encouraged to participate actively in the accounting community.
 Presenting, discussing, and reviewing papers in conferences, including Hawaii Accounting Research Conference (HARC), are ways that students can help serve our community.

 Accounting Research Seminars provide a solid framework for students to view research in an integrated way.
 Each accounting seminar has a final exam, in addition to any papers written as part of the class.
-The Ph.D. committee and SOA faculty work together to develop a curriculum for each accounting seminar.
+The Ph.D. coordinator and SOA faculty work together to develop a curriculum for each accounting seminar.
 One seminar covers financial accounting.
-A second one covers behavioral, tax, management, auditing, and other aspects of the discipline.
-A third seminar addresses accounting information systems and/or other elements of the discipline.
-PhD students write a paper during their first and second summers.
-Each PhD student is also required to present the paper in a research workshop in the following year.
+The second one covers auditing, tax, or other aspects of the discipline.
+The third seminar addresses accounting information systems.
+Ph.D. students write a paper during their first and second summers.
+Each Ph.D. student is also required to present the first-year and second-year summer paper in a research workshop in the following years.
 In addition, students are assigned to faculty for research support and mentorship.